wavesplatform/Waves/Readme.md

 **Not working** Please do not run the Software yet.

-This is waves implementation with Nxt consensus on top of Scorex framework.
+This is one testnet waves implementation with Nxt consensus on top of Scorex framework.
+There might be several development forks at once.

 ## Installation
 # Ubuntu